 This is the supplementary factory for the organic certified products; the relationship goes back to 2009 and the volume of production has been steady over time.
 The factory has been working with organic cotton for nearly two decades, and the management is well conversant with issues relating to environmental impacts and ethical labour standards.
-In 2013, Continental Clothing developed jointly with the factory, and put into bulk production, a new product range - under the brand name SALVAGE[®] - made from 60% pre-consumer recycled organic cotton and 40% post-consumer recycled polyester, making it the first brand in the sector to be made from 100% recycled certified materials.
+In 2013, Continental Clothing developed jointly with the factory, and put into bulk production, a new product range - under the brand name SALVAGE® - made from 60% pre-consumer recycled organic cotton and 40% post-consumer recycled polyester, making it the first brand in the sector to be made from 100% recycled certified materials.
 Both, the factory and the Company are committed to a long-term development of the brand.

 Continental Clothing's staff made three visits at senior management level, and two quality control visits.
 Telephone and email communication was maintained with the factory on a regular basis throughout the year.
-The factory produced 7.25% of the Company's annual manufacturing volume in number of units.
-The Company's leverage at the factory was 8.75%.
+The factory produced 5.40% of the Company's annual manufacturing volume in number of units.
+The Company's leverage at the factory was 5%.

 As a continuation of the follow-up work on the corrective action plan arising from the full FWF audit in December 2013, Continental Clothing Co. developed a co-operation with four other mambers of FWF sourcing from this factory, to ensure satisfactory progress and achievement of agreed targets.
-The main focus was placed on the issue of freedom of movement for young adult female workers living in dormitories, where their movement had been restricted in accordance with the local cultural practices.
+The main focus was placed on the issue of freedom of movement for young adult female workers living in dormitories, where their movement had been restricted in accordance with the local customs.
 On the whole, the feedback from the workers has been positive.
-However, more time is needed to achieve a full implementation across the goals and will require discussions with the longth of time it is taking to bring about required changes.
+However, more time is needed to achieve a full implementation across the goals and will require discussions with the workers' families to obtain their consent to the changes in practices.
+There is some dissatisfaction with the length of time it is taking to bring about required changes.

-The factory also took part in the 'anti-harassment committees and violence prevention management' program organised by FWF.
+The factory also took part in the 'anti-harassment committees and violence prevention management' program and training sessions organised by FWF.